Any Hong Kong resident who can satisfy the following criteria may employ an FDH:

 If you or your household member is a disabled person with special needs, you may enclose relevant supporting documents with your application (please see A3 ) and state your situation in writing.
 The Immigration Department will deal with each case on its individual merits.

 The minimum allowable wage (MAW) is subject to periodic reviews by the Labour and Welfare Bureau; and public announcement will be made by them when there is a change or when they decide to maintain the wage level.
-For information on the prevailing MAW, you may refer to Labour Department's website at the following address: http://www.labour.gov.hk/eng/public/wcp/FDHguide.pdf (PDF format)
+For information on the prevailing MAW, you may refer to Labour Department's website at the following address: https://www.fdh.labour.gov.hk/en/general_policy.html

 No. Government's policy is that FDHs employed by local employers must be paid a wage not lower than the MAW.
 In line with this policy, the Director of Immigration will not approve the entry of an FDH whose wage as stated in the Standard Employment Contract (ID407) is less than the MAW.
 After signing a contract which specifies a wage at or above the MAW, an employer cannot subsequently agree with the helper to pay a wage lower than the MAW.
 An employer who underpays wages is liable, upon conviction under the Employment Ordinance (Cap.
 57), to a maximum fine of HK$350,000 and three years' imprisonment.
 The employer may also be committing serious offences of making false representation to an Immigration Officer and conspiracy to defraud.
 Any person convicted of making false representation under the Immigration Ordinance (Cap.
 115) is liable to a maximum fine of $150,000 and imprisonment for 14 years.
 Any person convicted of the offence of conspiracy to defraud (under the Common Law and punishable under the Crimes Ordinance) is liable to imprisonment for 14 years.

-The current MAW for FDHs is HK$4,410 per month, which has been effective since 30 September 2017.
-The new MAW is applicable to all FDH employment contracts signed on or after 30 September 2017.
+The current MAW for FDHs is HK$4,520 per month, which has been effective since 29 September 2018.
+The new MAW is applicable to all FDH employment contracts signed on or after 29 September 2018.

-FDH employment contracts signed on or before 29 September 2017 at a wage level not lower than the then prevailing MAW of HK$4,310 per month will still be processed by the Immigration Department (ImmD) on such wage terms, provided that the applications would have reached ImmD on or before 27 October 2017.
-This is to allow time for employers whose contracts signed on or before 29 September 2017 to complete the necessary procedures before submitting their applications to ImmD.
+FDH employment contracts signed on or before 28 September 2018 at a wage level not lower than the then prevailing MAW of HK$4,410 per month will still be processed by the Immigration Department (ImmD) on such wage terms, provided that the applications would have reached ImmD on or before 26 October 2018.
+This is to allow time for employers whose contracts signed on or before 28 September 2018 to complete the necessary procedures before submitting their applications to ImmD.

 The Labour Department has issued a "Practical Guide for Employment of FDHs - What FDH and their Employers Should Know" (PDF format), covering answers to some of the common questions raised by FDHs and their employers and containing information such as wages, rest days and leaves, medical attention and sickness allowance, maternity protection, severance payment and long service payment, employment protection, termination of contract, passage and food and travelling allowance, etc. The Guide is available in Chinese, English, Indonesian, Tagalog and Thai and is disseminated free of charge at the offices of Labour Relations Division of the Labour Department.